Recovering After

 Most stitches used are self-dissolving and the majority of dressings are waterproof.
 This means that you should be able to shower within 48 hours of your procedure as long as you pat dry your dressings afterwards.
 You will be given advice on how to manage your dressings and this may involve regular changes to be done by yourself or you may be required to visit our rooms for your first dressing change and then you may be able to do your subsequent dressing changes.

 The anticipation of surgery, the procedure itself as well as the fulfilment of a long held desire can place you on a rollercoaster of emotions.
 It is not unusual to feel teary after your surgery and you may even feel a little depressed for a week or two after the procedure.
-This should settle very quickly, however it is very important to discuss this with your doctor should you continue to feel this way for more than a few weeks after your surgery.
+This should settle very quickly, however it is very important to discuss this with Dr Kumar should you continue to feel this way for more than a few weeks after your surgery.

 If you have young children and you have had a procedure involving your abdomen such as a Mummy Makeover or tummy tuck, it is very important that you do not lift them up or engage in activity that puts tension on your wounds.
 This is one of the reasons why we actively encourage a support person to aid you with your recovery at home.
 Our strong recommendation is that you should not lift anything heavy (more than 5kgs) or raise your hands above your shoulders to engage in activities such as reaching into a cupboard for a minimum of 4 weeks post-operatively and ideally 6 weeks.
 This is a broad general advice and Dr Kumar will tailor this appropriately with you based on your particular procedure and circumstance.